ngx-archive/nginx-extras-docs/docs/lua/hmac.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-hmac [v0.5](https://github.com/jkeys089/lua-resty-hmac/releases/tag/v0.05){target=_blank} released on Sep 19 2020.
+This document describes lua-resty-hmac [v0.6](https://github.com/jkeys089/lua-resty-hmac/releases/tag/v0.06){target=_blank} released on Dec 15 2021.

 <hr />